Hemp Oil Vs. CBD Oil: The Beginners Ultimate Guide

 The word “hemp” continues to confuse people per various marketing organizations.
 While shopping for hemp-derived oil products, you will find hemp oil, hemp seed oil, and CBD oil.

 Hemp and marijuana are both cannabis plant species (Cannabaceae family).
-There are actually many types of cannabis plants.
+There are many types of cannabis plants.
 The word “hemp” is basically a legal term to differentiate the cannabis plant with a significant amount of the psychoactive compound THC from the cannabis plant with only trace amounts of THC.
 Industrial hemp is used to make hemp oil and hemp seed oil.
 CBD can be derived from the hemp plant or the marijuana plant.

 Hemp Oil